Paolo Banchero: National team career

-Banchero is eligible to play for the Italy national basketball team and has indicated his willingness to represent Italy in international competitions.
-He was selected to the country's 24-man squad for the EuroBasket 2022 qualification games in November 2020; however, he did not play.
+Banchero was eligible to play for the Italy national team and indicated his willingness to represent Italy in international competitions.
+He was selected to their 24-man squad for the EuroBasket 2022 qualification games in November 2020; however, he did not play.
+In June 2023, Banchero opted to play for the 2023 U.S. national team at the FIBA Basketball World Cup.
+He said that his mother had played for Team USA, so it was always his dream.
+Gianni Petrucci, president of the Italian Basketball Federation, described Banchero's decision as "betrayal."